xu-kj/ThinC_UAV/README.md

 * [x] change to 6 cams and add intervals between cams
 * [x] camera screen lights up with the indicator
 * [x] change camera screen frame to the same color
+* [ ] change the indicator button to be a trigger that lights up the screen
+* [ ] show question and buttons for answers at pause

 Package Delivery
 * [x] cam_window light level auto changes up arriving target location